Social Media Lost Me My Job!

 Not Owned by my Employer

-After a few weeks investigating how the university could assist me in the business (and working out their share of the profits) I decided that I was my own person, and not going to be dictated to by my employer, and in June 2016 I resigned with effect from September 2016.
+There was then a few weeks investigating how the university could assist me in the business (and working out their share of the profits).
+I decided that I was my own person, and not going to be dictated to by my employer.
+In June 2016 I resigned with effect from September 2016.

 But that was not the end.
-I remain as a contracted lecturer – currently with 3 teaching contracts and 2 completed contracts at the same university.
-However I am far happier in my independent role, focusing on Project Management and simulations rather than researching as an academic.
+I remain as a contracted lecturer.
+Since 2016 I have held multiple contracts s at the same university.
+I am far happier in my independent role, focusing on Project Management and simulations rather than researching as an academic.

 Social media and employment managers are a dangerous combination.
 Be careful what you put on social media and who you connect with, as there could be consequences!